 CMAQ Calculator Download

 Motor Vehicle Emissions Simulator (MOVES)

 The Motor Vehicle Emissions Simulator (MOVES) is the U.S. Environmental Protection Agency’s (EPA) tool for estimating emissions from highway vehicles.
 MOVES has been used in Georgia since 2010 and for all Atlanta area conformity determinations since 2013.
-MOVES2014 was used to support The Atlanta Region’s Plan, which was adopted in February 2016.
+MOVES3 is used to support The Atlanta Region’s Plan, which was adopted in February 2020.